 Pick up from your hotel in Paramaribo and transfer to the local airport Zorg-en-Hoop for departing GUMAIR flight departing at 07:30hrs to Georgetown, arriving at 07:45hrs.
 (Ticket not included in the final rates below)

-Pickup and transfer to Eugene F. Correia International Airport.
+Pickup and transfer from Eugene F. Correia International Airport to Georgetown.

 This morning, we will be doing a market and city tour.
 Our host, guide and culinary master, Chef Delven Adams will guide us around Bourda Market, the largest of the four markets in Georgetown.
 We will first stop at the Guyana Store which has all the locally packaged products before heading over to the market where we will meet some of the vendors who Chef buys from daily.

 We will visit the fish market, the meat section and the haberdashery section - where one can find anything you can think of from thread to bolts of all kinds of fabric.
 Dry goods like rice and of course demerara sugar are abundant.
 A stop at the bush medicine stalls is always educational.
 Heading outside you can see, touch and taste a variety of local fruits and vegetables unique in this part of the world.
 Chef will make his purchases with your suggestions of what you would like to try and will then head home to start preparing while we continue on a tour of the city of Georgetown with an experienced guide who will give you the history, rumour and facts on Georgetown and its citizens.